 Kid-friendly Stir-Fry Sauce:

-- Coconut aminos: it’s lower in sodium compared to soy sauce and is allergy-friendly.
-You can certainly use low-sodium soy sauce.
+- Coconut aminos: made from coconut nectar, it’s lower in sodium compared to soy sauce.
+It also works well in this teriyaki sauce.
+You can certainly use low-sodium soy sauce, if you wish.

 - Oyster sauce: this ingredient is essential to any stir-fry or fried rice recipe.
 It really adds this incredible rich layer of flavor to the dish.
 However, if you don’t have any on hand, add a little bit more coconut aminos or low-sodium soy sauce.